lsbardel/python-stdnet/docs/source/model/query.rst

 Retrieving objects
 ==============================
-To retrieve objects from your data sarver, you construct a :class:`stdnet.orm.query.QuerySet` via a :class:`stdnet.orm.Manager` on your model class.
+To retrieve objects from your data sarver, you construct a :class:`stdnet.orm.query.QuerySet` via a :class:`stdnet.orm.query.Manager` on your model class.

 A QuerySet represents a collection of objects from your database.
 It can have zero, one or many filters criteria that narrow down the collection